Data Protection for Remote Working

 Stage 3: Privilege Escalation.
 Attackers move from their initial foothold to higher-privilege accounts.
 Domain admin access is the goal.
 With those credentials, they control your entire environment.

 Stage 4: Data Exfiltration.
 Before encrypting anything, attackers steal sensitive data.
 Customer records and financial information are common targets.
-This gives them leverage even if you have backups.
+This gives them pressure even if you have backups.

 Stage 5: Encryption and Ransom.
 Finally, attackers deploy ransomware across your network.
 Systems lock up simultaneously.
 A ransom note appears demanding payment in cryptocurrency.